ashez73/f_approach/README.md

 ## Table of Contents

 This application has been build as a recruitemt task.
-Thanks to @Agnieszka Dombrowska: patient and awesome recruiter for motivating me to complete it despite my personal problemms and SEVERE ack of time.
+Thanks to @Agnieszka Dombrowska: patient and awesome recruiter for motivating me to complete it despite my personal problemms and SEVERE lack of time.

 # Application